tezov/plugin_projet/README.md

 # Tezov plugin project

 ## Description
-Gradle plugins for Android project. ** The 2 plugins are not dependant to each other.
-They can be used separately or together.
+Gradle plugins for Android project. **The 2 plugins are not dependant to each other hence they can be used separately or together.

 **Plugin Catalog**
 shared version, dependencies and constants between modules
   - auto apply plugin to modules
   - shared custom variables
-  - shared dependencies path/version
+  - shared dependencies coordinate/version
-  - remote or local catalog
+  - catalog can be remote or local
+  - include file or url catalog inside another catalog
   - check dependencies latest version
-  - accepted catalog format Json, Yaml and Toml
+  - accepted catalog format Json, Yaml and Toml (can be mix when included)

 Min gradle version : 8.0 :
 [Catalog plugin on Gradle portal](https://plugins.gradle.org/plugin/com.tezov.plugin_project.catalog)